-Che future of the Undead
+Che future of the Andead

-Over the next few months graveyards and tomb will spew forth a terrible host of Undead release These include Vampire Bats, Grave Guard Banshees, Dire Wolves, Spirit Hosts and last, bu definitely not least, the terrific new plast Zombies.
-In fact, all the troop types available in th army list are coming your way.
+Over the next few months graveyards and tombs will spew forth a terrible host of Undead releases.
+These include Vampire Bats, Grave Guard, Banshees, Dire Wolves, Spirit Hosts and last, but definitely not least, the terrific new plastic Zombies.
+In fact, all the troop types available in the army list are coming your way.

-Forthcoming White Dwarfs will feature sever. articles on the Undead.
-While the special character section of the rulebook includes several famou Necromancers who can act as your general, unde the standard rules your army will be led by Vampire.
-But those of you who prefe Necromancers to Vampires should not worry.
-In future issue of White Dwarf I intend to feature variant army list, representing an Undead army le by Necromancers.
+Forthcoming White Dwarfs will feature several articles on the Undead.
+While the special character section of the rulebook includes several famous Necromancers who can act as your general, under the standard rules your army will be led by a Vampire.
+But those of you who prefer Necromancers to Vampires should not worry.
+In a future issue of White Dwarf I intend to feature a variant army list, representing an Undead army led by Necromancers.

-Elsewhere in this issue we take an in-depth look is the background of the Blood Dragons, and is future issues we will delve deeper into the background of all the major Vampire families, and the organisation of their armics.
+Elsewhere in this issue we take an in-depth look at the background of the Blood Dragons, and in future issues we will delve deeper into the background of all the major Vampire families, and the organisation of their armies.

-As the Vampire Counts book was worked on at the same time as Nigel Stillman was working on hi Tomb Kings of Khemri list, you should see no developments for the Undead of the Southlands i the future too.
-But now I grow weary of scribin and will retire to my mausoleum.
-The army of the Vampire Counts is now yours to command, so g forth, and show the pretentious mortals who real rules the darkness!
+As the Vampire Counts book was worked on at the same time as Nigel Stillman was working on his Tomb Kings of Khemri list, you should see new developments for the Undead of the Southlands in the future too.
+But now I grow weary of scribing, and will retire to my mausoleum.
+The army of the Vampire Counts is now yours to command, so go forth, and show the pretentious mortals who really rules the darkness!

-A Blood Dragon Vampire knight prepares to test his strength of arms against a Bretonnian Knight of the Realm.

-The Black Coact

-The Black Coach is a superb centrepiece model for any Vampire Counts army.
-The main body of the coach is undercoated with Chaos Black and the metalwork painted Shining Gold.
-We used a wash of Brown ink to give the metal an aged look.
-The plumes on the horses and the curtains can be painted with Crimson Gore, and the torches with Blazing Orange highlighted with Golden Yellow.
-We decided to paint the Vampire and his colfin separately, before putting him into the Black Coach.

-nb

-ses ard bu stie

-ter

-ou

-de

-fe

-n : e : lec

-in the

-the his ew ir ng the

-gu

-The Vampire rests, waiting to feed on fresh blood.

-sts, waiting odd.
+how

-The Warhammer Armies Vampire Counts book lists a whole bost of terrifying neu form o t the troop types.
-Alessio Cavatore presents this guide to all the troops available to Undead commanders, so whether you are an experienced Undead commander of a complete novice, there will be something new for you here.
+The Warbammer Armies Vamptre Counts book lists a whole bost of terrifying new troop types.
+Alessio Cavatore presents this guide to all the troops available to Undead complanders, so whether you are an experienced Undead commander or a complete movie, there will be something new for you here.

 At the heart of each Undead army is a mighty Vampire.
-He commands the lesser Undead with the strength of h terrible will and his knowledge of the necromantic arts.
+He commands the lesser Undead with the strength of his terrible will and his knowledge of the necromantic arts.

 If you are prepared to concentrate a lot of points in a single model, you can create a Vampire Lord that almost nothing in the Warhammer world can match.
-Counts are more suitable as generals in small armies (up to around where they can considerably boost the mediocre fighting skills of your rank Carstein

-2,000 points ...) because they are cheaper than Lords, but still a terrible foe in close combat.
-Thralls are relative cheap for a Vampire; they are and file troopers.
+Counts are more suitable as generals in small armies (up to around 2,000 points,..) because they are cheaper than Lords, but still a terrible foe in close combat.
+Thralls are relatively cheap for a Vampire; they are effective fighting on their own, but are at their best inside a regiment of troops, where they can considerably boost the mediocre fighting skills of your rank and file troopers.

-The von the Old command mortals t elements battlefiel allies and the creatures flect it with nemjes alike, said that to im twice.

-Von
+Von Carstein